zahramoghaddasi/Second-Assignment-CineScribe/README.md

 ## Tasks 📝
 1. Fork this repository and clone it to your local machine.
 2. Create a new branch named develop and switch to it.
 All development should be done in this branch.
 3. Design Movie and Actor classes with appropriate methods and attributes.
-The Movie class should include attributes such as name, Rotten Tomatoes rating, and a list of actors.
-The Actor class should include attributes like name, net worth, and occupation.
+Complete the methods in the code and add at least one new attribute for each class, then write a new method to get the attribute proper value using json string.
 4. Implement a menu in your Main class.
 This menu should allow users to:

  	- Enter the name of a movie and display information extracted from the JSON object in the console, including the list of actors.